calcom/cal.com/README.md

 2. On the upper right, click "Develop" => "Build App".
 3. On "OAuth", select "Create".
 4. Name your App.
-5. Choose "Account-level app" as the app type.
+5. Choose "User-managed app" as the app type.
 6. De-select the option to publish the app on the Zoom App Marketplace.
 7. Click "Create".
 8. Now copy the Client ID and Client Secret to your .env file into the `ZOOM_CLIENT_ID` and `ZOOM_CLIENT_SECRET` fields.
 9. Set the Redirect URL for OAuth `<CALENDSO URL>/api/integrations/zoomvideo/callback` replacing CALENDSO URL with the URI at which your application runs.
 10. Also add the redirect URL given above as a whitelist URL and enable "Subdomain check".
 Make sure, it says "saved" below the form.
 11. You don't need to provide basic information about your app.
 Instead click at "Scopes" and then at "+ Add Scopes".
-Search for and check the following scopes:
+Search for and check the scope `meeting:write`.
-    1. account:write:admin
-    2. meeting:write:admin
-    3. user:write:admin
 12. Click "Done".
 13. You're good to go.
 Now you can easily add your Zoom integration in the Calendso settings.